 Child Protection and Safeguarding are a priority to everyone at Merritts Brook academy.
 If you have any or concerns that a child is being harmed or is at risk of being harmed, or if you receive a disclosure, please contact Joanne Hall, Jackie Ling (pastoral manager) or any other adult within the academy.

 The procedures we follow have been laid down by the Birmingham Safeguarding Children’s Board.
 All members of staff have had Level 1 Safeguarding training.
-Staff are required to read and sign for all necessary policies related to safeguarding, including the latest document related to child protection – Keeping Children Safe – September 2016.
+Staff are required to read and sign for all necessary policies related to safeguarding, including the latest document related to child protection, Keeping Children Safe in Education – September 2020.
 Joanne Hall and Jackie Ling are Home Office accredited prevent trainers.
 All staff are up to date with the latest prevent training.

 Please feel reassured that any information shared will be treated sensitively and with confidentiality.

 Who to contact

 During school holidays, if a safeguarding issue arises contact Children’s Services on 0121 303 1888